AmanSilva/English_Classes_01/Class3.md

 > **Examples:**
 > * Where does the Pope live? _He lives in Vatican City.
 (In Vatican City)_
-> * When does Brazil celebrate its independence? _Brazil celebrates its independence on September the 7th. (on September the 7th)_
+> * When does Brazil celebrate its independence? _Brazil celebrates its independence on September the 7th.
+(On September the 7th)_
 > * How does Manoel play chess? _He plays chess against his computer._

 ### Homework